mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 in response to errors`_,
 and includes generous implementation notes for driver authors.

-This spec does not describe how a client selects a server for an operation;
+This spec does not describe how a client chooses a server for an operation;
-that is the domain of the specs for Mongos High Availability and for Read Preferences.
+that is the domain of the Server Selection Spec.
 But there is a section describing the `interaction between monitoring and server selection`_.